Pillable/Project2Team7App/README.md

 I used the industry standard Android Studio IDE and as my programming language I used the recommended Kotlin language.
 For UI, I used xml layouts as is recommended.

 # Algorithm
 For information on the flow of control of the app and its general algorithm, please see the algorithm documentation pdf named algorthim.pdf which should give you a good general overview of what the app does.
-You can find the pdf document in the root directory
+You can find the pdf document in the root directory or just click this link [this](algorthim.pdf)

 # Documentation, Encapsulation and Abstraction